jackfoxy/urQL/docs/ref-ch01-introduction.md

 ## Functionality

-The Urbit RDBMS (still to be named) consists of
+The Urbit RDBMS, Obelisk, consists of

 1. A scripting language and parser (this document)
 2. A plan builder
 3. Eventually, a front-end app...anyone can write one from the parser and plan APIs.

-The scripting language, _urQL_, derives from SQL and varies in only a few cases.
+The scripting language, _urQL_, derives from SQL and varies in a few cases.

 Queries are constructed in FROM..WHERE..SELECT.. order, the order of events in plan execution.
 (The user should be cognizant of the ordering of events.)